isaacbuckingham/virtualmyography/README.md

 # virtualmyography

-A virtually embodied, EMG-controlled transradial prosthesis with a complementary suite of mobility and dexterity tests in VR.
+A virtually embodied, EMG-controlled transradial prosthesis with a complementary suite of mobility and dexterity tests in Unity VR.